 Include sub-models specifically for South America.

-For interface earthquakes, AG and KBCG were weighted slightly more because their modeling features are more advanced than PSBAH’s.
+For interface earthquakes, AG and KBCG were weighted slightly more because their modeling features are more advanced than PSHAB’s.
 AG was weighted the highest because our experience from projects in other subduction zone regions indicates AG is a relatively more robust NGA-sub model.

 For in-slab earthquakes, we weighted the selected NGA-Sub GMMs equally because there is no strong evidence supporting one model over the others.